 Combining your first and last name to create an email address is a common practice that can be a great choice for professionals who want to project a personal touch.

-When using this format, it’s important to decide how to separate the first and last names and choose an appropriate separator.
+When using this format, deciding how to separate the first and last names and choose an appropriate separator is important.
 A period (“.”), a hyphen (“-”), or an underscore (“_”) are popular choices.

 Here are a few examples of email addresses using a combination of first and last names with different separators: